-For most people, if you are able to use your hands, writing is the easiest alternative to speaking, and print is easier to read than script.
+For most people, if you are able to use your hands, writing is the easiest alternative to speaking, and print is usually easier to read than script.
+Using these methods to communicate can often be nearly as fast as spoken speech.